 Please see the "Single-Use Item Reduction" brochure for ideas and tips on ways residents can begin reducing single-use items.

 Steps are currently being taken by the Government of Canada to develop a single-use item reduction strategy.
-This strategy may include bans on items like plastic bags and stir sticks as early as 2021.
+This strategy may include bans on items like plastic bags and stir sticks.

 The BC Ministry of Environment and Climate Change Strategy is also in the process of developing a Clean BC: Plastics Action Plan.
 They are exploring actions related to four policy areas, including expansion of their Extended Producer Responsibility (EPR) programs and potential bans on single-use packaging.